-It is an heirloom fragment piece - about quarter sari - that has been with them for over 10 generations.
-I was told at the time of acquisition that this sari is over 500 years old.
+It is an heirloom fragment piece - about quarter sari - that has been with them for several generations and was stated as being around 200 years old.

 The value of a Patan Patola is directly proportional to the diversity of motifs used in it as this increases the difficulty of creating the artwork.

 This fragment has

 - the vaurani or bride motif

 - the haathi or elephant motif

 - the pallo or the end panel which in the case of the Gujarati style of wearing falls over the right shoulder at the front.